mcevoymicah/Fields-of-Mistria-Tracker/README.md

     ![view](./Assests/search%20set.png)

 ## Contributing
-If you want to help improve the *Fields of Mistria* Tracke, here’s how you can get involved:
+If you want to help improve the Fields of Mistria Tracker, here’s how you can get involved:
 - **Report Issues**: Use the GitHub Issues tab to report bugs or suggest features.
 - **Submit Pull Requests**: Fork the repository, make your changes, and submit a pull request for review.